blackbat13/eternal-king/docs/characters/vera.md

 She’d been six when the wolves came for her family.

 Not literal wolves—men in wolf-pelt coats, Bratva enforcers sent to collect a debt her father couldn’t pay.
 They took everything: the apartment, the bakery, her parents’ lives.
 By eight, Vera was property of the Bratva, trained to kill with needles, poisons, or the flick of a wrist.
 Her sister, Anya, was all she had left—until Anya tried to run.
-Until the Bratva burned their safehouse with Anya inside, laughing as Vera clawed at the flames, her palms blistering, her screams drowned by the roar of the fire. *"Now you’re truly mine,"* the Bratva boss had whispered, pressing a knife into her small hand. *"Kill to live.
+Until the Bratva burned their safehouse with Anya inside, laughing as Vera clawed at the flames, her palms blistering, her screams drowned by the roar of the fire. *"Now you’re truly mine"* the Bratva boss had whispered, pressing a knife into her small hand. *"Kill to live.
 Live to kill."*

 For years, she did.